arfwilliamson/pi-router-config/README.md

 A secure, automated Raspberry Pi router setup using `hostapd`, `dnsmasq`, and `nftables`.

+This should be easy with "nmcli dev wifi hotspot ifname wlp3s0" but that fails with "Error: Connection activation failed: 802.1X supplicant took too long to authenticate."

+This approach make wlan0 unmanaged and then uses simple configurations for the relevant daemons to setup a 2.5GHz wifi hotspot on wlan0 that connects to the main router on wlan1 using a 5GHz wifi dongle.

 ## Prerequisites
 1. Raspbian Trixie Lite 32 bit version
 2. Create a file in your home directory: `config.sh`